 Emergency Fund for Students

-The Demond ‘97 and Kia ‘98 Martin Foundation will match dollar-for-dollar gifts made to the Emergency Fund up to $100,000.
-Currently enrolled students can apply for an Emergency Fund grant via this website.
+The Demond ‘97 and Kia ‘98 Martin Foundation matched dollar-for-dollar gifts made to the Emergency Fund up to $100,000.

-NinerNotices: We will send notices every Monday and more as warranted.
+NinerNotices: We will send notices as more information becomes available.

 This page was last updated on Thursday, July 2, 2020.